jordanpotti/jordanpotti.github.io/_pages/home.md

 <sup><a href="https://github.com/redcanaryco/atomic-red-team">https://github.com/redcanaryco/atomic-red-team</a></sup><br />
 <sup><a href="https://idart.sandia.gov/_assets/documents/2017-09-13_Metrics_QRS-Paper-Size.pdf">https://idart.sandia.gov/_assets/documents/2017-09-13_Metrics_QRS-Paper-Size.pdf</a></sup></p>

+#### Disclaimer

 This is not a one size fits all, the matrix should be modified to fit the needs of your organization.

+This model is based on my limited experience working as a Red Team Operator, not from experience building and running Red Teams.

 ## The Questions